 Currently, we provide Emergency Response services for the New England and Huntsville District Army Corps of Engineers and also for the Massachusetts Department of Environmental Quality.

-VRHabilis crews work to all federal standards, offering unique solutions to UXO location and clearance in environments with high levels of magnetic/conductive contamination. read more
+VRHabilis crews work to all federal standards, offering unique solutions to UXO location, avoidance and clearance in environments with high levels of magnetic/conductive contamination. read more

 VRHabilis crews remove scrap, UXO and other contaminants from decommissioned military ranges in order to return these properties to be healthy, sustainable and safe places to live. read more